FreeDSx/SNMP/docs/Client/General-Usage.md

 try {
     $message = $snmp->send(Requests::get('1.3.6.1.2.1')).PHP_EOL;
 } catch (SnmpRequestException $e) {
-   # Get the full SNMP Message object
+   # Get the full SNMP Message object (may be null depending on the context of the error)
    var_dump($e->getSnmpMessage());
-   # Get the response object only
+   # Get the response object only (may be null depending on the context of the error)
    var_dump($e->getResponse());
    exit;
 }